-What are some of the descriptive words Catlin uses to describe His-soo-sán-chees in his letter?
+painting, would Catlin's description allow you to imagine what His-soo-sán-chees looked like?
+How do you think George Catlin showed His-soo-sán-chees's personality in the painting? what are some of the descriptive words Catlin uses to describe His-soo-san-chees in his How do you think George Catlin showed His-soo-sán-chees's personality in the painting? letter?
 Underline some of the descriptive words you see.
-If you were unable to see the painting, would Catlin's description allow you to imagine what His-soo-sán-chees looked like?
+If you were unable to see the , , , , , , , , , , , , , , , , , , , , painting, would Catlin's description allow you to imagine what His-soo-sán-chees looked like?
+Write your thoughts on the lines below!
 How do you think George Catlin showed His-soo-sán-chees's personality in the painting?
 Write your thoughts on the lines below!